s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 If you prefer something other than Microsoft Edge, you might want to look at installing it through Chocolatey.

-I am a Google Chrome user, so I must run a _non_-Elevated shell (to install Chrome to `%LocalAppData%`) and run `choco install googlechrome`.
+I am a Google Chrome user, so I run `gsudo choco install googlechrome` to install Chrome across the whole computer instead of just at user-level.

 ### Install WinCompose (o)